Upsonic/gpt-computer-assistant/README.md

 # GPT Computer Assistant
-Hi, this is an unofficial work for providing ChatGPT MacOS app to Windows and Linux.
+Hi, this is an alternative work for providing ChatGPT MacOS app to Windows and Linux.
 In this way this is a fresh and stable work.
 You can easily install as Python library for this time but we will prepare a pipeline to providing native install scripts (.exe).

 Powered by [Upsonic Tiger 🐅](https://github.com/Upsonic/Tiger)